pac-dev/protoplug/readme.md

 **Linux :** protoplug is also a native Linux VST (`.so`).
 There is no standard install location for Linux VSTs, but you can copy the whole thing to `/usr/lib/vst` for example.

-**OSX :** The OSX version is a polyglot AU/VST plugin.
+**Mac :** The precompiled version requires OS X 10.6 minimum.
 It's not available as 64-bit, as [LuaJIT doesn't support it properly] [2].
 However, any advanced 64-bit host should still load the plugin in bridged mode.
 Otherwise, try launching the host in 32-bit mode.

   [2]: http://luajit.org/install.html#embed